Research Robots Humanoid Applications Industries Technology Contact

 Pose Estimation

-The final output of the odometry system: a continuous estimate of the robot's coordinates (x, y) and orientation (theta).
+The key output from odometry: a steady, ongoing estimate of the robot's position (x, y) and heading (theta).

 How It Works

-Wheel odometry relies on the integration of velocity measurements over time.
-For a differential drive AGV, sensors on the left and right wheels count "ticks."
-Knowing the wheel radius and the resolution of the encoder, the system calculates the distance traveled by each wheel.
+Wheel odometry works by adding up velocity readings over time.
+On a differential drive AGV, sensors on the left and right wheels tally 'ticks.'
+With the wheel radius and encoder resolution in mind, the system figures out how far each wheel has rolled.

-When both wheels travel the same distance, the robot moves in a straight line.
-When there is a discrepancy, the robot rotates.
-The system uses these inputs to calculate linear velocity ($v$) and angular velocity ($\omega$).
+If both wheels cover the same ground, the robot goes straight.
+Any difference, and it turns.
+The system crunches these to get linear velocity ($v$) and angular velocity ($\omega$).

 Real-World Applications